-- 11. Treatment or counseling programs.
+- 11. Treatment or counseling programs. - 12.
+Any other appropriate sanction.

-- 12. 6 foot leash.

-- 13. Microchip dog if running at large.

-- 14. Any other appropriate sanction.

-B. Any person convicted of violating Section 6.02.120 Licensing shall be fined fifty dollars (\$50.00) for the first offense; seventy-five dollars (\$75.00) for the second offense within a two-year period; and a minimum of one hundred dollars (\$100.00) for all similar offenses within a two-year period thereafter, with a mandatory court appearance required at the time the person is charged with such violation.
-The Court may suspend all or part of any fine hereunder if the person convicted of violating provides proof that the animal was properly licensed and/or identified on the date of the violation.
+B. Any person convicted of violating Sections 6.02.070 (licensing) and 6.02.080 (disease/rabies) shall be fined fifty dollars (\$50.00) for the first offense; seventy-five dollars (\$75.00) for the second offense within a two-year period; and a minimum of one hundred dollars (\$100.00) for all similar offenses within a two-year period thereafter, with a mandatory court appearance required at the time the person is charged with such violation.
+The Municipal Court may suspend all or part of any fine hereunder if the person convicted of violating provides proof that the animal was properly licensed and/or identified on the date of the violation.
+The Municipal Court may suspend all or part of any fine hereunder if the person convicted of violating provides proof that the animal was properly licensed and/or identified on the date of the violation.